summary

 AI Summary

-This bill mandates that by December 31, 2029, the air quality control commission must establish emission limits for nitrogen oxides and sulfur dioxide from "covered electric generating units" – which are defined as electric utility-owned or operated units in the state that emitted 200 tons or more of these pollutants in 2024, unless they only burn natural gas or fuel oil or already have specific pollution control systems installed.
-Compliance with these new limits must begin as soon as practicable after December 31, 2030, and owners of these units must submit quarterly reports to the division of administration demonstrating compliance.
-Additionally, investor-owned utilities or wholesale electric cooperatives operating units subject to a federal order requiring them to remain operational past their scheduled retirement date must file regular reports with the public utilities commission detailing the costs of operating these units and their electricity generation, with these reports being made public.
-The bill also allows investor-owned utilities to seek approval for financing orders to recover costs associated with complying with such federal orders, and for utilities serving over 500,000 customers, it requires the public utilities commission to approve sufficient resources to reliably implement approved retirement dates or operational restrictions for their covered electric generating units and meet carbon dioxide emission reduction goals.
+This bill mandates that by December 31, 2029, the air quality control commission must establish emission limits for nitrogen oxides and sulfur dioxide from "covered electric generating units" – specifically, power plants owned by electric utilities in the state that emitted 200 tons or more of these pollutants in 2024, unless they burn only natural gas or fuel oil, or already have certain pollution control systems installed by December 31, 2029.
+Compliance with these new limits must begin as soon as practicable after December 31, 2034, and owners of these units must submit quarterly reports to the division of administration demonstrating their adherence to the rules.
+Additionally, investor-owned utilities or wholesale electric cooperatives operating a unit that is federally ordered to continue operating past its planned retirement date (an "order") must report to the public utilities commission every 90 days on the costs and electricity generated by that unit, with these reports being made public.
+The bill also allows investor-owned utilities to seek approval for financing orders to recover costs associated with complying with such federal orders, and for utilities serving over 500,000 customers, it requires the public utilities commission to approve sufficient resources to ensure reliable implementation of retirement dates or operational restrictions for their covered electric generating units and to meet carbon dioxide emission reduction goals.

 Committee Categories